Chicago Residential Landlord & Tenant Ordinance

 "we find that in order to 'occupy' a building, there must at least exist a degree of 'living,' as set forth in Berven, sufficient to effectuate the aforementioned purposes of the owner-occupied exception. * * * An absentee landlord could keep a unit in numerous properties and claim to be occupying all of them if he occasionally visited the location and had mail sent there."

 In other words, it sounds like an owner can't live in one place and claim to also occupy some other place.
 Just one occupied place per owner.

-Finally, it is important for renters and their attorneys to remember that even if the RLTO does not apply, Illinois Security Deposit Acts may still apply.
+Finally, it is important for renters and their attorneys to remember that even if the RLTO does not apply, Illinois Security Deposit Acts or the new 2021 Cook County Ordinance (RTLO) may still apply.
 For example, owner-occupied buildings with five or six apartments are excluded from RLTO coverage, but remain covered by the Illinois Security Deposit Return Act.